anisul-Islam/full-stack-assignment-2-git/learnings.md

 ```github
 $ git push origin <remote branch name>
 ```
-# 2 More of my learnings
+# 2 Have More of my learnings
 6. Pull — to download and integrate remote branch changes in your local branch.
 ```githup
 $ git pull origin <remote branch name>